 FDA eases blood donation policy regarding gay and bisexual men

-The Food and Drug Administration finalized recommendations that will make it less restrictive for gay and bisexual men to donate blood.
+The Food and Drug Administration finalized recommendations making it less restrictive for gay and bisexual men to donate blood.

 The agency said in a news release that blood donor eligibility will now be determined using a set of "individual, risk-based questions to reduce the risk of transfusion-transmitted HIV."